The Last Dinner Party: Prelude to Ecstasy – A Short Film by the Last Dinner Party

 In August 2024, the group announced the release of their film, Prelude to Ecstasy – A Short Film by the Last Dinner Party, which was released on 12 September 2024.
 The film was directed by Harv Frost.
-Fans could register for tickets to the film's premiere in Soho, London where they could view the film along with the band.
+Fans could register for tickets to the film's premiere in Soho, London, where they could view the film along with the band.
 The film was also released on YouTube that same day.

 They continued to work with Frost, who later directed the video for "This Is the Killer Speaking", the first single from their 2025 album.

 Tours

+Solo

-The band's first tour was announced in June 2023, a 10-date UK tour scheduled for October 2023 starting in Blackpool Central Library as part of Get It Loud In Libraries.
-This was followed by their first US tour, five dates scheduled from 31 October to 9 November.
+The band's first tour was announced in June 2023; this was a 10-date UK tour scheduled for October 2023 starting in Blackpool Central Library as part of "Get It Loud In Libraries".
+This was followed by their first US tour, with five dates scheduled from 31 October to 9 November.

 The band announced a second tour in November 2023 with eight dates throughout Europe in February 2024.
-They announced dates for the North America leg of the tour in January 2024 and UK and Ireland dates.
+They announced dates for the North American leg of the tour in January 2024 and UK and Ireland dates.
 The tour lasted from February until October.

-The band performed at Coachella 2024 in April 2024.
-They played at Primavera Sound Barcelona 2024 in May 2024 and Primavera Sound Porto in June 2024.
-Making their Australian debut, the band performed at Spinoff Festival in Adelaide, South Australia, on 19 July 2024.
+During this period, the band performed at Coachella in April, Primavera Sound Barcelona in May, and Primavera Sound Porto in June.
+Making their Australian debut, the band also performed at Spin Off Festival in Adelaide on 19 July.
+After this, they featured on Triple J radio's Like a Version, introducing the band to a wider Australian audience.

-The band began their From The Pyre album launch shows on 15 October 2025 in Kingston.
-Visiting Dundee, Scotland for the first time on 22 October 2025.
+The band began their From The Pyre album launch shows on 15 October 2025 in Kingston, ending on 8 December at O2 Academy Brixton in London.
+In January 2026, they toured Australia and New Zealand, first appearing in Adelaide at the Adelaide Entertainment Centre Theatre on 13 January and finishing with Auckland, New Zealand, at Spark Arena on 22 January 2026.
+In 2026, they toured North America; they will support Sombr on tour in October 2026, and Olivia Rodrigo at the Los Angeles and Brooklyn dates of The Unraveled Tour in 2027.